 Their Majesties celebrated National Day at Kosta

-On Swedish National Day, Kosta Boda celebrated its 275th anniversary in the presence of their Majesties the King and Queen of Sweden.
-Some of the highlights of the day include the new anniversary exhibition Hommage, which celebrates Kosta Boda’s history with works by five of Sweden’s most exciting contemporary artists, and world-famous glass designer Bertil Vallien casting his Royal Boat with the help of His Majesty the King, who placed a replica of a Kosta Boda crown in the boat.
+On the Swedish National Day in 2017 Kosta Boda celebrated its 275th anniversary in the presence of the King and Queen of Sweden.
+Some of the highlights of the day included the new anniversary exhibition Hommage, which celebrates the history of Kosta Boda with works by five of Sweden’s most exciting contemporary artists, and world-famous glass designer Bertil Vallien casting his Royal Boat with the help of His Majesty the King, who placed a replica of a Kosta Boda crown in the boat.

 The Kosta Boda glassworks has cherished glass ever since its founding in 1742 by two generals in Carl XII’s army, Anders Koskull and Georg Bogislaus Staël von Holstein.
 Thanks to the artistry it has always nurtured and the courage of innovative designers, the glassworks has advanced traditional techniques and developed glass art that challenges the norms of its era.
 The ability to continuously evolve has been crucial to Kosta Boda’s international success and its reputation as the world’s foremost glassworks – which their Majesties confirmed by choosing to celebrate National Day at Kosta.